 The audit committee consists of Ms. Burnell and Messrs.
 Musa and Fieler, with Ms. Burnell serving as the chair.
 The audit committee provides assistance to our board of directors in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting and legal compliance functions by approving the services performed by our independent registered public accounting firm and reviewing their reports regarding our accounting practices and systems of internal accounting controls.
-The audit committee also oversees the audit efforts of our independent registered public accounting firm and takes those actions as it deems necessary to satisfy itself that the independent registered public accounting firm is independent of management.
+The audit committee also oversees the audit efforts of our independent registered public accounting firm and reviewing their reports regarding our accounting practices and systems of internal accounting that the independent registered public accounting firm is independent of management.
 Our audit committee is comprised solely of independent directors and meets the requirements for independence of audit committee members under applicable SEC and NASDAQ rules.
 All of the members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
 In addition, each of Ms. Burnell, Mr. Musa and Mr. Fieler qualifies as an "audit committee financial expert," as such term is defined in Item 407 of Regulation S-K.